Overbrd/my-drupal-11.2.4-site/README.md

-# How to Install Drupal 11 on a Windows Machine
+# How to Install Drupal 11 on a Windows Machine (uses PHP 8.3 or above and it must be installed first)

 1. Download Docker Desktop for Windows